 - the assets are sold and the company wound up.

 Of course, you have to beware of severely damaging some interests in favour of others.
 For example, a shareholder-lender is in a very strong position once a loan has become due for repayment.
-He may have added strength if the other shareholders have agreed to sell the company on a specific date - and he is the only buyer around!
+They may have added strength if the other shareholders have agreed to sell the company on a specific date - and they are the only buyer around!

 Preventing a former shareholder from setting up in competition